frostysecurethebag/FLpresence/README.md

-# This project is not affiliated with Image-Line or any of its employees and therefore does not reflect the views of said parties.
+# This project is not in any way affiliated with Image-Line or any of its employees and therefore does not reflect the views of said parties.
 This is purely a fan-made project for FL Studio Discord Presence implementation in the absence of one from the developers.